kermitt2/biblio-glutton/Readme.md

 wget -c --header='Crossref-Plus-API-Token: Bearer __Crossref-Plus-API-Token-Here_' https://api.crossref.org/snapshots/monthly/YYYY/MM/all.json.tar.gz
 ```

 Without Metadata Plus subscription, it's possible to use the Academic Torrents CrossRef dumps.
 For instance, with the Linux command line `aria2` and a high speed internet connection (e.g. 500Mb/s), the dump can be downloaded in a few minutes.
-However, the coverage gap will be important and updating these older snapshot via the normal CrossRef Web API will take an enormous amount of time.
+However, the coverage gap will be more important.
+If the difference between the release date of the public dump and the current date is important (e.g. several months), updating the older snapshot via the normal CrossRef Web API will take an enormous amount of time.

 * DOI to PMID and PMC mapping: available at Europe PMC and regularly updated at ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/PMID_PMCID_DOI.csv.gz,